abkis/erdos-2026-volatility-models/README.md

 - **MSE** – Mean Squared Error against realized forward volatility
 - **QLIKE** – Quasi-likelihood loss, less sensitive to outlier spikes and favored in the volatility forecasting literature

-## Conclusion

-- **Path Dependent** is the best overall model.
-- **ML Model** Competitive but shows some inconsistencies
-- **HAR-GK and GARCH** performs reasonably on stable assets but degrades sharply on high-volatility tickers, making it the weakest of the dynamic models overall.
-- **Black-Scholes** ranks last on MSE due to its constant-volatility assumption, yet remains competitive under QLIKE — serving as a reliable pricing floor rather than a forecasting tool.

 # Individual Branches

 The main branch contains the final notebook file which compares all models.
 However, certain branches contain additional information